wheatjs/vite-plugin-vue-gql/README.md

 ```

 ## Fragments
-You can use fargments in your graphql queries, mutations, and subscriptions by specifying your `.gql` files that contain your fragments in the config.
+You can use fragments in your graphql queries, mutations, and subscriptions by specifying your `.gql` files that contain your fragments in the config.

 ```ts
 // vite.config.ts